Ijzim: History

-The site has been occupied since prehistoric times.
+The site of the village shows evidence of habitation since prehistoric times.
 It flourished especially in the Byzantine and Mamluk periods.
 Multiple oil presses indicate a rural economy with olives as a major product.

 Ottoman rule

+In 1517 Ijzim was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.